Agent Governance

 POST /v1/agent-sessions/:session_id/tools/check

-Trace import and events
+Trace import and review

 • POST /v1/agent-sessions/:session_id/traces/import